MikeBarberry/MikeBarberry.github.io/readme.md

 # WebNav
-Basic website to link to popular websites, kind of like a 'favorites' page in a browser.
-Built with HTML and CSS with a splash of JavaScript (to show the date/time).
-Originally deployed on AWS EC2 with Apache and Let's Encrypt configured.
-Now on GitHub Pages
+Built with HTML, CSS and JS and deployed on GitHub Pages with a custom domain Route 53 domain; originally hosted on AWS EC2 with Apache web server and Let's Encrypt.